grahamammal/comp225-server/Assassin Server API.md

 ### Request Target

-This endpoint will request the target of the player who navigated here.
+This endpoint will return the name of the target of the player who navigated here.

 #### HTTP Request
 ---